Vodarkwah/Vodarkwah/README.md

-- 👋 Hi, I’m @Vodarkwah
+- 👋 Hi, I’m Victor Darkwah-Owusu, a graduate petroleum engineering student.
-- 👀 I’m interested in ...
+- 👀 I’m interested in becoming a cybersecurity researcher or a software developer.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning frontend development stuffs(HTML,CSS,JS)
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on open source projects.
+I am always available to share my ideas.
-- 📫 How to reach me ...
+- 📫 You can reach me on twitter @vodark22, or on linkedin @VictorOwusuDarkwah

 <!---
 Vodarkwah/Vodarkwah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.